Did you know that most influencer marketing campaigns rely on third-party tracking in determining ROI?

 An up-and-coming opportunity to generate more user data in a consumer-friendly way is to join forces with influencers to attract a new audience to you.
 This is a smart move regardless of whether or not your marketing strategy has included third-party cookies in the mix.

 Influencer marketing is a fast-growing marketing modality – particularly among millennials and Gen Z. If your brand targets the under-45 market (or plans to in the future), influencer marketing is a very wise investment to explore right now.

 2022 is just a few months away.
 And the more you understand the changes being made to third-party cookies marketing before they happen, the better off you’ll be when you begin (or rethink) your influencer strategy.

 First-party attribution as the industry standard is coming… and when you make the switch can determine your ranking within your market.

 There’s no better time to start investing in this new digital marketing model.
-If you’re wondering where to start, TVPage is the top platform for influencer marketing using first-party attribution.
+If you’re wondering where to start, Creatable is the top platform for influencer marketing using first-party attribution.

 Not only does this offer you higher conversion rates due to fewer hoops for the consumer to jump through, but it also gives you stronger metrics to determine ROI of your influencer marketing efforts.

 Creatable is the preeminent platform for connecting influencers and brands.
 Influencer marketing is not just the future… it’s the now.
 And brands need to be armed with as much data and ownership rights as possible in order to thrive in the coming days.
 Teams need measurable proof their influencer marketing is working.
 If you want to save time, market online more effectively, and boost your revenue, schedule a demo with us here.
 We’ll show you exactly how this will work for your company.